telerik/ajax-docs/general-information/integration-with-visual-studio/how-to-use-javascript-intellisense-for-the-telerik-controls.md

 # How to Use JavaScript Intellisense for the Telerik Controls

->note This article explains how to enable JavaScript intellisense for a given Telerik control's client-side properties and methods.
+>tip This article explains how to enable JavaScript intellisense for a given Telerik control's client-side properties and methods.
 >This intellisense is different than the default JavaScript intellisense Visual Studio offers and does not affect it.
 >The jQuery and Telerik Static client library intellisense are also a separate feature and are described in [this help article]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/using-jquery/jquery-intellisense%}).